rdfostrich/article-versioned-reasoning/content/fundamentals.md

 ### Versioned Query Atoms

-To cover the retrieval demands in RDF archiving,
-[five foundational query types were introduced](cite:cites bear), which are referred to as _query atoms_.
+To cover the retrieval demands in RDF archiving—also known as RDF versioning—, [five foundational query types were introduced](cite:cites bear), which are referred to as _query atoms_.
 These query atoms are based on